hoichi/chops/README.md

 # Chops
 The lean mean static... builder... thing.
 NOT ready for production.
+Or for showing to anybody.
+But there it is.

 ## The what now?

 **Chops** is 50% a learning project and 50% a Jekyll killer.
-Well, it’s supposed to replace Jekyll.
+Well, it’s not supposed to replace Jekyll.
 On a code-configuration scale it’s much closer to Gulp than to, say, [Brunch](http://brunch.io/).
 Here’s an idea of its API:

 ```js
  let collections = {